otosense/slang/README.md

-# Sla: Light weight tools to build signal  languages
+# Slang: Light weight tools to build signal languages

+Slang (for "Signal Language") is a framework that provides tools to transform a signals into a structured sequences of symbols: Id est a (formal) language.

 Humans developed systems of symbols to transmit many forms of information.
+For instance,
-Natural spoken language,
-with it's words and structure (let's call it grammar without digging further into the concept).
+- Natural spoken language, with it's words and structure (let's call it grammar without digging further into the concept).
-Written scripts to symbolize either the sounds of the spoken words, or the ideas they mean to symbolize, Western classical music codified it's (narrow) view of music to.
+- Written scripts to symbolize either the sounds of the spoken words, or the ideas they mean to symbolize.
+- Western classical music codified it's (narrow) view of music to.
 Enough so that the essentials of a musical piece could be communicated in written form.

-Symbols, though not fully faithful representatives of what they symbolize, can go a long way in communicating what's essential -- weather it's meaning, feeling, or how to make pizza.
+Symbols, though not fully faithful representatives of what they symbolize, can go a long way in communicating what's essential -- whether it's meaning, feeling, or how to make pizza.
 What is more; what the symbols (say words) themselves lack in accuracy, their combination and context make up for.

-We'd like to provide that ability for signals -- focusing on sound mainly, but keeping generalization in mind.
+We'd like to provide that ability for signal.
+Note we will focus on sound mainly, since sound recognition is the birthplace of Slang, and it makes communicating ideas simpler and possibly more intuitive.
+But we keep generalization in mind.

 ## A story to paint the horizon